rushabh-mehta/nandtotetris/README.md

 [Website Link](https://www.nand2tetris.org/software) <br>
 [Coursera Link](https://www.coursera.org/learn/build-a-computer/home/welcome) <br>

----
+We assume that Nand is the fundamental building block and use it as a starting point by abstracting away the implementation of "Nand".<br>
+Once we design a function we can use it to design another functions (For e.g. once "Not" is designed it can be used to create "And").<br>

 ## Week 1

-Coded the following boolean functions in HDL:
+Designed following boolean functions in HDL:
 1. Not
 2. And
 3. Or